-Teachers and administrators shall be evaluated in accordance with state law using one of the evaluation tools allowable by the Michigan Department of Education.
-The goal of the evaluation system is to improve teacher and administrator work performance and promote and support professional growth.
-Those teachers and administrators who are rated less than "effective" shall be addressed in the manner prescribed by law.
-Evaluations shall be used as a factor in staffing, placement, layoff and recall decisions as required and/or permitted by state law.
-Evaluators of teachers and administrators shall be provided training in accordance with state law.
+Teachers and administrators shall be evaluated in accordance with state law using one of the evaluation tools allowable by the Michigan Department of Education and approved by the Board.
+The goal of the evaluation system is to improve teacher and administrator work performance, and to locate those teachers and administrators who are "ineffective."
+Evaluations shall be used as a factor in staffing, placement and layoff and recall decisions as permitted under state law.

-Non-administrators and staff other than probationary and tenured teachers shall be evaluated in accordance with the evaluation process and procedures developed by the Human Resources Department and approved by the Superintendent, or where applicable, as negotiated in the collective bargaining agreements, or in an individual's employment contract with the District.
+Non-administrator and staff other than probationary and tenured teachers shall be evaluated in accordance with the evaluation process and procedures developed by the Human Resources Department, reviewed by the Superintendent and approved by the Board or where applicable, as negotiated in the collective bargaining agreements, or in an individual's employment contract with the District.